Paranormala’s Top 10 Unexplained Phenomena – Part 1

 7. The Miracle of the Sun

-The Miracle of the Sun is an alleged miraculous event witnessed by 30,000 to 100,000 people in 1917 near Fatima, Portugal.
 Many sources attempt to explain the event using known phenomena such as clouds, stratospheric dust, or a “sundog“, but it is most often associated with biblical “endtime” prophecies and UFO lore.

 A Newspaper Scan Showing Fatima Viewers